VanbroekhovenStef/warehouse/README.md

 Click [here](https://github.com/KevinVandeputte-TM/utopia_edgeservice) to consult the Edge Service repository.

 ## Web application
 A Java web application built in the Spring Boot framework is used to host the game.
+The repository can be found [here](https://github.com/ValerieBecquart/project4website).
 The Unity project is built in a WebGL format, which allows us to run it on a web page using an iframe.

 Besides hosting the game, the web application can also gather feedback from the user after playing the game.
 Different aspects of the game can be judged in a feedback form, and also a general score can be given.